pepihasenfuss/ungravel-smartcontracts/README.md

 # smartcontracts
-Ungravel is mainly based on 7 major smart contracts & lots of proxy contracts that build on top of ENS/UUNS/EVM Names.
+Ungravel is based on 7 major smart contracts & lots of proxy contracts that build on top of ENS/UUNS/EVM Names.
 The following audits have been applied & published on STABLE mainnet, but (almost) the same Solidity code is live on all other 25+ EVMs. <br>